 Planning for your long-term care (LTC) needs and choosing whether to buy LTC insurance is part of later life preparation.
 If you choose to buy LTC insurance, you need enough income to pay the premiums for the rest of your life, regardless of premium increases or life changes, such as the death of your spouse.
 You need to consider how long the benefits should last in relation to the premium you will pay.
 A single or widowed woman may need very different benefits than a married man, particularly if their economic circumstances are different.

 If you don’t purchase insurance, you should be aware of the cost and availability of community-based services, home health care and nursing home care so you can plan accordingly.
 Nursing home care and other LTC services are expensive.
-The average cost of nursing home care in California is $256.14 per day.
-That amounts to an annual cost of $93,491.10 in 2014 (see the Issuers Bulletin 2014 on the Department of Health Care Services website).
+The average cost of nursing home care in California is $290 per day.
+That amounts to an annual cost of $105,850 in 2017.
+(These costs are updated biannually by the California Office of Statewide Health Planning and Development (OSHPD).)
 Care at home or in an assisted living facility can cost more or less, depending on the amount of care required, where you live and the design of the facility.

 You can finance LTC services many ways, but none of the options are right for everyone.
 Each person’s needs and financial situations are different — some people will never need LTC.
 Those who do are likely to use a combination of sources, including their own resources, to pay for this care.
 Some will qualify for Medi-Cal (California’s Medicaid program).